JP’s Pancake Company In Austin Detailed Review

 The story behind JP’s Pancake Company is one of hard work, dedication to constant creativity, and complete conviction in the belief that good food and good vibes are what bring together a community.
-Founded and run by JP Udenenwu, the sky-blue trailer of Austin’s first ever pancake food truck has quickly carved a name for itself since setting up in West Campus in early 2020.
+Founded and run by JP Udenenwu, the sky-blue trailer of Austin’s first ever pancake has quickly carved a name for itself since setting up in West Campus.

-I originally made plans to stop by the truck for breakfast but was surprised when I learned it more suited to an evening or late-night snack.
-Nestled in the Rancho Rio Eatery in West Campus, JP’s serves their signature short stacks Mondays to Saturdays between 5 PM and 11 PM.
+I originally made plans to stop by the truck for breakfast but was surprised when I learned it was more suited to an evening or late-night food place.
+Nestled in the Rancho Rio Eatery in West Campus, JP’s serves their signature short stacks Mondays to Saturdays between 5:00 PM and 11:00 PM.
 Their custom pancake bowls are particularly great at scratching the itch of those seeking to fall into a sugar coma after a hard day at work or class.

 My first visit to JP’s truck was packed with several large groups of students all queued up to create their favorite bowl – not an uncommon sight, especially for a Friday night.
 While I missed JP himself by a few minutes, the employees working at the time were extremely polite and had no issues with showing me the ropes of the menu and providing their own recommendations.